Buying guide

 FAQ

-Q2: What strings should I use as a beginner?
+Q1: What size violin should I buy as an adult beginner?

 Pros: